Circuit de Nevers Magny-Cours: Lap records

-The official lap record for the current Grand Prix circuit layout is 1:15.377, set by Michael Schumacher during the 2004 French Grand Prix, while the unofficial all-time track record is 1:13.698, set by Fernando Alonso in the qualifying of aforementioned race.
-The official fastest race lap records at the Circuit de Nevers Magny-Cours are listed as:
+The official lap record for the latest Grand Prix circuit layout is 1:15.377, set by Michael Schumacher during the 2004 French Grand Prix, while the unofficial all-time track record is 1:13.698, set by Fernando Alonso in qualifying for the same race.
+As of September 2025, the fastest official race lap records at the Circuit de Nevers Magny-Cours are listed as:

 Weather and climate

 The Nevers area has an oceanic climate that is still influenced by its far inland position.
 With a yearly precipitation of over 800 mm on average, Magny-Cours is theoretically prone to rain affecting proceedings, although in the Formula One era, it often evaded the rainfall.
 There was one notable exception, when both the qualifying and the race of 1999 saw a fully wet track.
 With the Grand Prix being held in the middle of summer, tyre wear through high asphalt temperatures was possible.
 Magny-Cours' main event post-Grand Prix era, Superbike World Championship is being held in autumn and as a result sees colder temperatures.